How Faithful is your Synthetic Data? Sample-level Metrics for Evaluating and Auditing Generative Models: Estimating the Evaluation Metric

-{\bf Authenticity classifier.} We construct the classifier $f_A$ as a binary {\it hypothesis test}, whereby we test the hypothesis that the sample $\widetilde{X}_{g,j}$ is non-memorized.
-Let~$\mathcal{H}_1: A_j = 1$~be the hypothesis that sample $j$ is authentic, and let $\mathcal{H}_0: A_j = 0$ be the null hypothesis.
-To test this hypothesis, we use the likelihood-ratio test (LRT) statistic \cite{van2004detection}:
+{\bf Authenticity classifier.} We derive the classifier $f_A$ from a hypothesis test that tests if a sample $\widetilde{X}_{g,j}$ is non-memorized.
+Let \mbox{ $\mathcal{H}_1: A_j = 1$} be the hypothesis that $\widetilde{X}_{g,j}$ is authentic, with the null hypothesis \mbox{ $\mathcal{H}_0: A_j = 0$}.
+To test the hypothesis, we use the likelihood-ratio statistic \cite{van2004detection}:

-which follows from the decomposition in (\ref{authensc}).
-Since both likelihood functions in (\ref{Eq10new}) are unknown, we need to test the hypothesis $\mathcal{H}_1:A_j=1$ using an alternative sufficient statistic with a known probability distribution.
+which follows from (\ref{authensc}).
+Since both likelihood functions in (\ref{Eq10new}) are unknown, we need to devise a test for the hypothesis \mbox{ $\mathcal{H}_1:A_j=1$} that uses an alternative sufficient statistic with a known probability distribution.